 The International Rescue Committee provides opportunities for refugees, asylees, victims of human trafficking, survivors of torture, and other immigrants to thrive in America.
 Each year, thousands of people, forced to flee violence and persecution, are welcomed by the people of the United States into the safety and freedom of America.
 These individuals have survived against incredible odds.
-The IRC works with government bodies, civil society actors, and local volunteers to help them translate their past experiences into assets that are valuable to their new communities.
-In San Diego and other offices across the country, the IRC helps them to rebuild their lives.
+The IRC collaborates closely with government bodies, civil society actors, and local volunteers to support refugees, asylum-seekers, and other immigrants in San Diego, as they work to rebuild their lives.

 Refugees are people fleeing violence and persecution—in Syria, Iraq, Eritrea, and other countries in crisis.
 They have left their homes—and have a proven well-founded fear of return—and crossed international borders.
 They are seeking safety and the chance to move their lives forward.

 The United States has a long tradition of sheltering those fleeing conflict and persecution.
 Once refugees have been identified by the United Nations refugee agency and cleared for resettlement, the U.S. government works with the IRC and eight other national resettlement agencies to help them restart their lives in America.
 Out of the nearly 20 million refugees in the world, fewer than 1 percent are considered for resettlement worldwide.

 Refugees may be placed in a city where they have relatives or friends, or where there’s an established community that shares their language or culture.
 Other considerations include the cost of living and a community’s ability to provide medical services.
 However, as legal U.S. residents, refugees may live in any city and state they choose.